-From talking to people within the cancer community, it seems that most people who are going through cancer treatment, or who’ve finished cancer treatment, suffer from some form or other of emotional difficulty at some point along the way.
+It is common for people who are going through cancer treatment, or who’ve finished cancer treatment, to suffer from some form or other of emotional difficulty at some point along the way.
 And it’s totally okay to admit that you are one of them.
 And importantly, it’s absolutely okay not to be okay.

 These emotional issues can also be called “mental health issues” but you don’t need to worry about that label.
 The spectrum of problems ranges in severity and intensity: some of these problems have specific labels like anxiety, depression, panic attacks and PTSD.
 But for many people, labels are irrelevant – all they know is that they are struggling on an emotional level and they don’t know what to do about it.
 They feel tired, unhappy, scared, anxious, overwhelmed, fearful, sad, confused, hesitant… the list goes on.